Proportionality for Constrained Public Decisions: The Model

-We focus on situations where some \emph{constraints} limit the set of possible collective outcomes: we denote by $\C \subseteq D_{1}\times\ldots\times D_{m}$ the set of \emph{feasible} outcomes.
+We focus on situations where some \emph{constraints} limit the set of possible collective outcomes: we denote by $\C \subseteq D_{1}\times\ldots\times D_{m}$ the non-empty set of \emph{feasible} outcomes.
 We write $(\prof{B}, \C)$ to denote an \emph{election instance}.
-By a slight abuse of notation we also refer to $\C$ as the \emph{constraint}, and thus, we refer to elections instances where $\C = D_{1}\times\ldots\times D_{m}$ as \emph{unconstrained} election instances. \footnote{Note that while we work formally with the constraint being an enumeration of all feasible outcomes, in practice, it is often possible to represent the set of feasible outcomes in more concise forms---via the use of formulas of \emph{propositional logic}, for example---to help with parsing said constraint and/or speed up computation by exploiting the constraint's representation structure.}

-Note that voter ballots need not be consistent with the constraints, i.e., for an election instance $(\prof{B}, \C)$, we do not require that $\vec{b}_{i}\in \C$ for all voters $i\in N$.\footnote{This assumption takes our model closer to the particular model of judgment aggregation where the constraints on the output may differ from the constraints imposed on the the voters' input judgments \citep{EndrissAAMAS2018,chingomaEtAlAAMAS2022simulate}.}
+By a slight abuse of notation we also refer to $\C$ as the \emph{constraint}, and thus, we refer to elections instances where $\C = D_{1}\times\ldots\times D_{m}$ as \emph{unconstrained} election instances.\footnote{Note that while we work formally with the constraint being an enumeration of all feasible outcomes, in practice, it is often possible to represent the set of feasible outcomes in more concise forms---via the use of formulas of \emph{propositional logic}, for example---to help with parsing said constraint and/or speed up computation by exploiting the constraint's representation structure.} Note that voter ballots need not be consistent with the constraints, i.e., for an election instance $(\prof{B}, \C)$, we do not require that $\vec{b}_{i}\in \C$ for all voters $i\in N$.\footnote{This assumption takes our model closer to the particular model of judgment aggregation where the constraints on the output may differ from the constraints imposed on the voters' input judgments \citep{EndrissAAMAS2018,chingomaEtAlAAMAS2022simulate}.} This assumption is common in a number of settings of social choice.
+In committee elections, voters can approve more candidates than the committee target size while in participatory budgeting, the sum of the costs of a voter's approved projects may exceed the instance's budget.
+When deviating from this assumption we may explicitly require that voter ballots be constraint-consistent.
+For our setting, we argue that applying constraints only on the outcome of the collective decision helps capture real-world, constrained decision-making scenarios where either the constraint is \emph{uncertain} when voters submit their ballots, or possibly, the voting process becomes more burdensome for voters as they attempt to create ballots with respect to a (possibly difficult to understand) constraint.